ReArmedHalo/DUST/docs/Connect-OnlineService.md

 ## PARAMETERS

 ### -Service
 Defines the service that you wish to connect to.
-Accepts: `MicrosoftOnline`, `AzureADv2`, `ExchangeOnline`, `SecurityAndComplianceCenter`.
+Accepts: `AzureAD`, `ExchangeOnline`, `MsolService`, `SecurityAndComplianceCenter`.

-If you specify `SecurityAndComplianceCenter`, then `-Delegated` and `-ClientDomain` are not supported as Microsoft does not currently support delegated access to the Security and Compliance Center.

-AzureAD and MsolService do not support delegation using the paramters this function supports at this time
+Certain services do not support delegated access.
+Please review this commands description for more details.

 ```yaml
 Type: String